Airport Central railway station: History

 During initial planning, the station was called Consolidated Airport station due to the planned consolidation of all passenger terminals to the precinct.
 The station was built by the Public Transport Authority (PTA) as part of the Forrestfield–Airport Link project, which involved the construction of 8 km of twin bored tunnels from High Wycombe to Bayswater and two other stations: Forrestfield (later renamed High Wycombe) and Belmont (later renamed Redcliffe) stations.
-The station was renamed to its present name in April 2016 upon the awarding of the main contract, worth $1.176 billion, to a joint venture of Salini Impregilo and NRW Pty Ltd (SI/NRW).
+The station was renamed to its present name in April 2016 upon the awarding of the main contract, worth A$1.176 billion, to a joint venture of Salini Impregilo and NRW Pty Ltd (SI/NRW).
 At the time the contract was signed, the station was expected to be in operation by 2020.
 Weston Williamson and GHD Woodhead were appointed by SI/NRW as the designers of the three stations.
 The construction of the Skybridge was under a different contract, awarded to Georgiou Group in late 2018 at a cost of $31 million.
 The Skybridge was funded partly from an $8.6 million contribution by Perth Airport and partly from the Forrestfield–Airport Link budget; the construction was managed by Perth Airport.

 In late 2016, work began on reorganising the airport's car park and car rental booths to make way for the Airport Central station construction site.
 The station box was planned to be excavated and constructed between March 2017 and February 2018.
 During this time a headstone from the 1890s was discovered.
 Construction on the station began in May 2017, starting with the construction of diaphragm walls.
 The station's design was released on 28 May 2017.
-The diaphragm walls were completed in July 2017, allowing excavation to begin the following month.
+The diaphragm walls were completed in July 2017, allowing excavation to begin on 14 July.
 Excavation was completed in January 2018 and construction of the concrete base slab commenced the following month.
 The base slab was completed by April 2018.